trxxxxkov/chxxxxbot/README.md

 │   │       ├── prompt.mp4       # Video for chat completion functionality
 │   │       ├── recognition.mp4  # Video for image recognition functionality
 │   │       ├── tokens.mp4       # Video about describing what are tokens
-│   │       └── videos.py        # Dict structure for tutorial videos file_ids (Automatically filled after deployment)
+│   │       └── videos.py        # Dict structure for tutorial videos file_ids
 │   └── utils/              # Directory for auxiliary functions and temprorary data │       ├── formatting.py   # Functions for text parsing and formatting
 │       ├── globals.py      # Storage for bot object, openai client and global constants
-│       ├── validations.py  # Functions for input validations and users data consistancy checks
+│       ├── validations.py  # Functions for input validations
 │       ├── analytics/        # Directory for administration tools and logging │       │   ├── analytics.py  # Analytics auxiliary function
 │       │   └── logging.py    # Logging wrapper
-│       └── temp/           # Directory for data that is sent to user or is obtained from user │           ├── documents/  # Directory for all temporary files that are not images │           └── images/     # Directory for temporary stored images that are converted from latex or obtained from user ├── .dockerignore        # Ignore files that should not be accessible in Bot's docker container ├── .gitignore           # Ignore secret and temporary files ├── .gitattributes       # Files to use 'git update-index --assume-unchanged' on ├── .env                 # Storage for all environment variables ├── compose.yaml         # Docker compose file
+│       └── temp/           # Directory for data that is sent to user or is obtained from user │           ├── documents/  # Directory for all temporary files that are not images │           └── images/     # Directory for images that are obtained from user ├── .dockerignore        # Ignore files that should not be in Bot's docker container ├── .gitignore           # Ignore secret and temporary files ├── .gitattributes       # Files to use 'git update-index --assume-unchanged' on ├── .env                 # Storage for all environment variables ├── compose.yaml         # Docker compose file
 ├── Dockerfile           # Bot container's Dockerfile
-├── nginx.conf.template  # NGINX reverse proxy servers configuration.
-Configure it using .env ├── pgdb_scheme.sql      # File for PostgreSQL database initialization.
-Contains only scheme by default, but can be populated with data locally
+├── nginx.conf.template  # NGINX reverse proxy servers configuration
+├── pgdb_scheme.sql      # File for PostgreSQL database initialization
-├── pyproject.toml       # Configuration file for bot's source code build system.
-Also contains dependencies list ├── LICENSE              # Project's license
+├── pyproject.toml       # Configuration file for bot's source code build system ├── LICENSE              # Project's license
 └── README.md            # The file you are currently looking at
 ```